 Decent work is a broad term encompassing a combination of topics, from quantitative factors to qualitative information depicting the meaningful characteristics of these jobs.
-Instead of trying to address decent work holistically, interviewees identified specific, material decent work issues to focus on.
+Instead of trying to address decent work holistically, interviewees identified and focused on specific, material decent work issues to focus on.
 Approaches include: